Skip to content

 Also on this page: Override wires · Common WiFi gotchas

-Client mode — the regulator joins your boat's WiFi.
-This is the recommended mode, and the one to use whenever you possibly can.
-Like a laptop joining your home router.
-The regulator gets internet access, so all Cloud Features work — history logging, leaderboards, fleet stats, weather data, and over-the-air firmware updates.
+The regulator joins your boat's WiFi (a router, Starlink, or marine WiFi system), exactly like a laptop joining your home router.
+It gets internet, so all Cloud Features work — history logging, leaderboards, fleet stats, weather data, and over-the-air firmware updates.
 It's reachable at http://alternator.local from any phone or laptop on that same network.
-If you have any WiFi on the boat, use Client mode.
+If you have a fixed network on the boat, use it.

 First-time setup is its own thing